athrv18/Movie-Recommendation-System/README.md

 uvicorn main:app --reload
 ```

-The FastAPI application provides endpoints for health checks, TMDB movie search, movie details, home categories, genre recommendations, and TF-IDF recommendations. ([GitHub][3])

 ### Start the Streamlit Frontend

-Open another PowerShell terminal:
+Open a second terminal and run:

 ```powershell
 streamlit run app.py
 ```

-The Streamlit application is configured to communicate with the deployed FastAPI service through the `API_BASE` environment variable, with the current deployed API URL configured as its default. ([GitHub][1])
+The Streamlit application communicates with the FastAPI backend through the configured API base URL.

-For local development, `API_BASE` can be configured to point to your local FastAPI server.

 ---